sight-link/Data-viz-aesthetics-study/README.md

 # Data Visualization Aesthetics & Usability Analysis

-This project explores the relationship between visual aesthetics and usability​ in data visualization.
+A data-driven investigation into whether beautiful visualizations actually perform better — replicating and extending Cawthon & Vande Moere's seminal study on aesthetic-usability trade-offs in data viz..
 It is inspired by the research "The effect of aesthetics on the usability of data visualization"by Nick Cawthon & Andrew Vande Moere.

 📌 Project Overview
 Many people assume that beautiful visualizations are always better — but is that true?